Code-Institute-Submissions/Naqij-Macrame-Quiz_SepResub/README.md

 ## Validation

-I have validated my project with the [W3C Validator](https://www.w3.org/ "HTML and CSS") and I used JShind [ExtendsClass](https://extendsclass.com/javascript-fiddle.html"JavaScript") to validate my Javascript codes.
+I have validated my project with the [W3C Validator](https://www.w3.org/ "HTML and CSS") and I used [ExtendsClass](https://extendsclass.com/javascript-fiddle.html"JavaScript") to validate my Javascript codes.

 I've got few warnings for my JavaScript files but most of them were for "Missing semicolon" so I left them the way they were.